Today's Articles

 In 1897, Hilyer founded the Treble Clef Club, an 'important group that offered leadership in the community by presenting annual concerts and encouraging young musicians.
 She also created the Samuel Coleridge-Taylor Choral Society.
 The Treble Clef Club brought together professional women musicians and teachers of music interested in study and self-development.
 Hilyer described it in 1900 as a small band of married women who were music lovers.
 Another founding member was Harriet Gibbs Marshall.
 With an emphasis on Black composers, the Treble Clef Club sought to bring the 'best music' to the community.

 This paralleled the founding of the National Association of Colored Women (NACW) in 1896.
-The Club’s annual public recital was 'the only high-class musical entertainment that was free in Washington at that time.
+The Club’s annual public recital was 'the only high-class musical entertainment free in Washington then.
 In 1961, the Treble Clef club was described as having 'made notable contributions to the cultural life of Washington, D. C., during its long lifetime.'
 This, after having met Coleridge-Taylor on an overseas trip, a meeting facilitated by Frederick J. Loudin.
 On her return to the United States, she established a choral group that might perform Coleridge-Taylor's compositions, promote and fundraise for society through piano performances, and more.

 The Treble Clef Club helped to generate public interest and raise funds through activities, including musical teas and salons.
 Hilyer, Emma Williams, Josephine Ball, and Amanda Gray formed the Chibiabos Quartet, a reference to Longfellow's 'The Song of Hiawatha.'
 The Samuel Coleridge-Taylor Choral Society numbered between 160 and 200 voices, generating praise from local and national Black newspapers and welcoming multi-racial audiences, which were sometimes so large that people had to be turned away.